NikhilBudihal/Nikhil_BlueStampPortfolio/index.md

 # Modifications

-As part of my ongoing modifications to the coin sorter project, I successfully completed several important tasks that enhanced both its functionality and usability.
-One key milestone was designing and implementing the baseplate, which provides a stable and precise platform for mounting the servo, rotating mechanism, camera, and other components.
-This upgrade improved the mechanical stability and reliability of the sorting process.
+As part of my ongoing modifications to the coin sorter project, I completed several key enhancements that significantly improved the system’s organization and usability.
+One important milestone was designing the baseplate, which serves as a stable mounting platform specifically for the Raspberry Pi, the coin sorter assembly, the wiring harness, and the custom HAT case.
+By consolidating these main components onto a single baseplate, I improved the project’s structural integrity and simplified cable routing.

+To protect and neatly house the electronics, I designed a custom Cadded case specifically for the Adafruit BrainCraft HAT.
+This enclosure provides secure protection for the HAT board, allowing for proper ventilation and easy access to ports.
+The case mounts directly on the baseplate alongside the Raspberry Pi and coin sorter, keeping the hardware organized and shielded from dust and mechanical damage.

-To improve user feedback, I integrated DotStar LEDs and developed custom LED patterns to clearly indicate the system’s state.
-Green LEDs light up when a penny is detected, red when a quarter is recognized, and a soothing blue wave animation runs during idle periods.
-These visual cues make the system’s operation much more intuitive, allowing for quick understanding without needing to focus on the screen.
+Enhancing the user interface, I integrated DotStar LEDs with custom LED patterns that provide clear, real-time visual feedback.
+The system lights up green LEDs when a penny is detected, red LEDs for quarters, and displays a subtle blue wave animation during idle or waiting states.
+These patterns make it easier to quickly understand the system status at a glance without relying solely on the display.

-An often overlooked but critical enhancement was wire management.
-I reorganized and secured all wiring using clips and thoughtful routing along the baseplate, which greatly reduced cable clutter and prevented interference with moving parts.
-This attention to detail increased system robustness and made future maintenance and troubleshooting far easier.
+Another critical upgrade was focused on wire management.
+I carefully routed and secured all wiring along the baseplate using cable clips and channels to minimize clutter and prevent interference with moving components.
+This organized approach improved reliability, reduced the chance of accidental disconnections, and simplified maintenance.

-For improved data visualization, I added several graphical interfaces as part of my modifications.
-These include a pie chart displaying the proportion of pennies to quarters detected, a bar chart comparing counts of each coin type, and a confidence line graph tracking the machine learning model’s recent classification confidence.
-These tools provide valuable insights at a glance and help monitor system performance in real time.
+For data visualization, I added several graphical display pages that significantly enhance monitoring capabilities.
+These include a pie chart illustrating the proportion of pennies versus quarters detected, a bar chart showing the relative counts of each coin type, and a confidence line graph tracking the recent detection confidence scores from the machine learning model.
+Together, these visualizations provide intuitive and valuable insights into the system’s performance and accuracy in real time.

 # Final Milestone